Strange metals and planckian transport in a gapless phase from spatially random interactions

 \subsection{Matrix-free methods}

 The mathematical operation with the highest cost that is repeated many times in the iterative CG method is the matrix-vector multiplication of $A$ or $A^{\dagger}$ with a vector $\varphi$.
 Speeding up this operation is therefore important for accelerating the CG.
-The fastest way to do this on GPUs is to use matrix-free representations \cite{AnsorgeCUDABook} of the sparse $A$ and $A^{\dagger}$ matrices, which have an regular structure that includes a spacetime stencil.
-Therefore, only the factor of $g'_{(x,y)} \; e^{i \boldsymbol{Q}_{AF} \cdot (x,y)} \; \boldsymbol{\phi}(\tau, x, y)$ needs to be stored explicitly in memory.
+The fastest way to do this on GPUs is to use matrix-free representations \cite{AnsorgeCUDABook} of the sparse $A$ and $A^{\dagger}$ matrices, which have a regular structure that includes a spacetime stencil.
+Therefore, only the factor of $g'_{(x,y)} \; e^{i \boldsymbol{Q}_{AF} \cdot (x,y)} \; \boldsymbol{\phi}(\tau, x, y)$ needs to be stored explicitly in memory in order to represent the matrix.
 This is illustrated schematically in Fig. \ref{fig:matvec}.